bxdoan/bxdoan/README.md

 <div align="center">

-> There are some flowers you only see when you take detours
+> Mistakes are not shackles that halt one from stepping forward.
+Rather, they are that which sustain and grow one’s heart.

-> — Tanaka Saeko —
+> — Mavis Vermillion —

 </div>